Home > Design > Muzzle Devices

 Summary of Devices

-The function of each muzzle device option is best viewed collectively.
+The function of each muzzle device option is best compared collectively.
 As such, we have combined the gas flow diagrams, below.

 The table below summarizes the characteristics of each device type.